 Dorking’s youngest military casualty in the First World War is often said to have been Joe Strudwick who was killed at the age of 15 years and 11 months on 14th January 1916.

-Strudwick was born in Falkland Road on February 14th 1900 and so named Valentine, though he was known as Joe.
+Strudwick was born in Falkland Road on February 14th 1900, and so named Valentine, though he was known as Joe.
 He later moved with his gardener father, Jesse and laundress mother, Louisa (nee Fuller) and siblings to Orchard Road.
 After leaving St Paul’s School he probably worked for his uncle, a coal merchant, and in other manual work.

 Military History

-Valentine Joe died in action at Boezinge, West Flanders in Belgium on Friday 14th of January 1916.
+Joe died in action at Boezinge, West Flanders in Belgium on Friday 14th January 1916.
 He was not yet 16 years old and became one of the youngest battle casualties of the war.

 He is buried at the Essex Farm Cemetery at the plot I. U. 8.
 The land south of the Essex Farm was used as a dressing station cemetery from April 1915 to August 1917

-Valentine´s father Jesse Strudwick received £8, 19s and 1d on the 14th of July 1916 and further £6 on the 1st of September 1919 in Soldier’s Effects.
+Joe’s father Jesse Strudwick received £8, 19s and 1d on 14th July 1916 and further £6 on 1st September 1919 in Soldier’s Effects.

 Valentine´s mother Louisa chose the inscription on the headstone: “Not Gone From Memory Or From Love”.